Notices, 20 September 2020

 Ride and Stride thank you

 Thank you to everyone who took part in Ride and Stride on Saturday the 12th of September.
 Thank you to those who rode or strode to raise money for our parishes and for Friends of Kent Churches and thank you to those volunteers who helped welcome and manage other riders and striders who came to visit our parishes.

 Volunteer Networks in West Malling and Offham

 St Mary’s in West Malling and St Michael’s in Offham are working with the respective Parish Councils, local clubs, other churches, community groups, societies and agencies to provide a network of volunteers who want to help, and link them with people who need help during the Coronavirus pandemic.

-We are continuing to run the networks for the time being as they have been run.
+In both communities, organisers are staying alert when we can see cases rising and some restrictions being made more rigorous.
+We are continuing to run the networks for the time being as they have been run and we will have to wait and see whether the need rises.
 We are conscious of the risk of a second wave and want to be ready if that should occur.
-We will be reviewing the networks as Summer turns to Autumn to see if they are still needed or not.

-Rev David’s day off this week will be Saturday the 18th of July.
+Rev David’s day off this week is Saturday the 26th of September.